-A recently published paper by the Climate Change Centre Austria (CCCA), a climate-research-related alliance of Austrian Universities and other research institutions, provides a scientific basis for climate policies.
+A recent paper by the Climate Change Centre Austria (CCCA), a climate research-related alliance of Austrian Universities and other research institutions, provides a scientific basis for climate policies.
 It underpins the urgency of immediate systematic climate action measures and defines carbon budgets for Austria.

 To stay on the +1.5°C/<2°C course, global greenhouse gas (GHG) emissions must be reduced rapidly, as we are currently heading for +2.8°C, which would result in significantly greater losses and damages.
 A look at the remaining GHG budget – i.e. the amount of GHG that the world may still emit into the atmosphere to meet the +1.5°C/<2°C target – underpins the urgency of immediate systematic climate action measures.
 A recently published paper by the Austrian climate research network Climate Change Centre Austria (CCCA) analyzes existing scientific literature to explain how global GHG- and CO2-budgets can be scaled down to budgets for Austria.
 Among other things, the results are to provide a scientific basis for climate policies.